Chapter 10 : Equals and Opposites

 Miss Zabini’s hand tightened on her wrist.
 “Yes, I suppose.”

 Rose could only deduce that Mr. Malfoy had not seen Mr. Fitzgerald, or perhaps he did not know of the connexion between his cousin and that gentleman.
-She met Miss Zabini’s eyes, her nerves constricting at the sight of so much confused and tortured emotion.
+She met Miss Zabini’s eyes, her nerves constricting at the sight of so much confused and tortured emotion on the face of someone who could, she thought, quite easily become dearer than a sister.

 These cousins were drowning in their passions.
 Varied as these passions were, they still consumed with unsatiable hunger, threatening all in their path.